miofuku/ai-diary/README.md

 # AI-Diary (智能日记)

-AI-Diary is an intelligent journaling application that combines traditional diary-keeping with AI-powered insights and Chinese traditional calendar information.
+AI-Diary is an intelligent journaling application that combines traditional diary-keeping with AI-powered insights and Chinese astrology.
 The application helps users maintain a consistent journaling habit while providing useful context and analysis through AI.

 ## Features